yang-hsiao/OpenSemanticComm/README.md

 Give this project a star if you find it useful — it helps others discover the repo!
 And don't forget to watch for updates

+Besides, warmly invite you to contribute to this repository by sharing your open-source code through pull requests.
+Additionally, if you have conference presentations (PPTs), recordings, or any other materials that you think could be valuable to others, feel free to share them to the `\materials` folder.

+Any question or cooperation, feel free to contact me at yangxiao241@mails.ucas.ac.cn
 | Title | Source | code |
 | --- | --- | --- |
 | [Contrastive Learning and Adversarial Disentanglement for Privacy-Preserving Task-Oriented Semantic Communications](https://arxiv.org/abs/2410.22784) | ArXiv | [Official Version](https://github.com/OmarErak/CLAD) |